zheng0xd/JATIC-internal-docs/docs/process/agile/program-events.md

 - Increment planning - A beginning-of-quarter planning event that aligns all teams within the program to shared objectives.
 See [PI Planning](https://scaledagileframework.com/pi-planning/) from SAFe for more details.
 - Increment demo - An end-of-quarter demonstration of new features developed within the most recent iteration, delivered by all teams to program stakeholders.
 SAFe calls this event the [System Demo](https://scaledagileframework.com/system-demo/).
-- Increment retrospective - An end-of-quarter event where teams reflect on the current state of the program, and then identify improvement backlog items via a structured problem-solving workshop.
-SAFe calls this event the [Inspect and Adapt](https://scaledagileframework.com/inspect-and-adapt/) session.
+- Inspect and adapt - An end-of-quarter event where teams reflect on the current state of the program, and then identify improvement backlog items via a structured problem-solving workshop.
+See [Inspect and Adapt](https://scaledagileframework.com/inspect-and-adapt/) from SAFe for more details.

 ## Weekly events